 CHEM 5398 (3).
 MEDICINAL CHEMISTRY.
-This course will highlight the close relationships of organic chemistry and biochemistry with the field of medicine.
-The course will rely on the departmental computational laboratory to permit three-dimensional visualization of molecular interactions.
-Three hours of lecture each week.
-Prerequisites: CHEM 3371 and 3372.
+Highlights the close relationships of organic chemistry and biochemistry with the field of medicine.
+Relies on the departmental computational laboratory to permit three-dimensional visualization of molecular interactions.
+Includes 3 hours of lecture each week.
+Prerequisites: CHEM 3371, 3372.

 CHEM 5486 (4).
 INSTRUMENTAL ANALYSIS.
-A course involving the theory, operation and application of instrumentation used in the modern chemical laboratory.
-Two hours of lecture and two three-hour laboratory periods each week.
+A course involving the theory, operation, and application of instrumentation used in the modern chemical laboratory.
+Includes 2 hours of lecture and two 3-hour laboratory periods each week.
 Prerequisite: CHEM 3351 or permission of instructor.

 CHEM 6000 (0).
 RESEARCH.
-For students who hold fellowships, but are not enrolled in any credit-hour courses.
+For students who hold fellowships but are not enrolled in any credit-hour courses.
 No tuition.